Brooklyn Decker Calls Her Body A ‘Long, Floppy Noodle’ After Postpartum Weight Loss

 “Who gives a s**t, right?
 You just had a child, and your child’s healthy, and that’s all that matters,” she said.

 Brooklyn and her husband, former tennis pro Andy Roddick, are parents to two young children.
-The couple welcomed their three-year-old son Hank in 2015, and grew their family by one more in 2017 with the arrival of their daughter Stevie, who is now 15 months old.
+The couple welcomed their 3-year-old son Hank in 2015 and grew their family by one more in 2017 with the arrival of their daughter Stevie, who is now 15-months-old.

 “My children sucked the life out of my body and left behind a bag of bones,” she clapped back at her critic.
 “I don’t know what else to tell you.”

-Many fans and mothers found Brooklyn’s response to her hater quite relatable, and heaped praise on the actress for getting real about the after effects of giving birth.
+Many fans and mothers found Brooklyn’s response to her hater quite relatable and heaped praise on the actress for getting real about the aftereffects of giving birth.

 did it ever change?! did you go back to "normal"? or did that become your new normal?
 That's how i feel..
 This is just who I am now!